Venafi/vault-pki-monitor-venafi/README.md

 | `tpp_import_workers`| int     | Maximum number of concurrent threads to use for VCert import                  | 3         |
 |`venafi_check_policy`|string   | Which Venafi policy check to use                                              | "default" |

-10. Initialize the Vault PKI certificate authority:
+10. Initialize the Vault PKI certificate authority (if not yet initialized):
     ```
     vault write pki/root/generate/internal common_name="Vault Test Root CA" ttl=8760h
     ```